 Life Sciences North, Room 450, Tucson, AZ 85724-5044

-Applications may be submitted at any time, and students may begin coursework in any semester.
-The applicant should indicate the semester (Summer, Fall, or Spring) in which he or she would like to begin coursework.
+Applications may be submitted at any time, and students may begin coursework in the Summer or Fall terms.
+Applicants should indicate the semester (Summer, Fall) in which he or she would like to begin coursework.
 The deadlines listed above are recommended deadlines.
 We accept applications on a continual basis.
 The Oversight Committee will begin reviewing all applications on or after April 1.

 Required test(s): GRE or MCAT